alejo4373/backend-development-bootcamp/session_1.md

 To create tables in Postgres we use the `CREATE TABLE` SQL statement followed by the name of the table and in parenthesis the name of the columns and what  type of data they will hold.

-To create the **businesses** table from the diagram copy or type the SQL code bellow into the Beekeeper editor and press the **Run** button.
+To create the **businesses** table from the diagram we saw before, copy or type the SQL code bellow into the Beekeeper editor and press the **Run** button.
 If everything goes well you should see the text _"Query Executed Successful.
 No Results"_ in the lower half of the editor

 ```sql
 DROP TABLE IF EXISTS "businesses"; -- Because we will be running this a couple of times we want to delete the table if it already exists